BigGecko01/benperlahair/README.md

 ## About

 This site celebrates our best friend, Benjamin Perla, and allows users to draw hair on his bald head.
-The site allows for downloading your completed art work and sharing it on mobile devices via the WebShare API.
-Please feel free to suggest ideas or even submit a pull request with your feature to this project for review.
+The site allows for downloading your completed artwork and sharing it on mobile devices via the WebShare API.
+Please feel free to suggest ideas via an issue or even submit a pull request with your feature to this project for review.

 ## Contributing